Asteria5675/BetterDiscordThemes/null/README.md

 ```

 ## Addons
-only pretains to `Null`; however, imports can added to any themes not just null versions.
+only pretains to `Null`; however, imports can be added to any themes not just null versions.
 (Important Note: adding these imports to other themes may not work properly)
+Note: imports are placed above all other css in a file

 imports are theses:
 ```css